CFSupport

 Telephone: Elly, 703-968-9818; Toni, 410-647-7578.

-Elly Brosius is also the facilitator and webmaster for The NoVA Chronic Fatigue Syndrome and Fibromyalgia Support Group - the main subject of this Geocities website.
+Elly Brosius is also the facilitator and webmaster for The NOVA Chronic Fatigue Syndrome/ ME, Fibromyalgia Syndrome, and OI Support Group - the main subject of this website.

 We also have information about the Maryland Bay Area OI, CFS, & FM Group